benjaminion/LLL_docs/lll_introduction.rst

  * A seven part series of articles entitled `The Resurrection of LLL
    <http://blog.syrinx.net/the-resurrection-of-lll-part-1/>`_.

- * A series of articles on the `Consensys media pages
+ * An ongoing series of articles on the `Consensys media pages
    <https://media.consensys.net/@zigguratt>`_ with links to screencasts for
    some of them.